C0SM1CINFLUX/Project-Recruiter/README.md

 Hello everyone!
 I am based in London and I love photography and open source projects.

-Follow me on twitter: <INSERT TWITTER>
+Follow me on twitter: @C0SM1CINFLUX

 This project is a new social network for home town photography.
 Together we can change the way we see the world!